-16.1.4.4 Reports can be customized to virtually any client request or QAPP specific request.
+- 16.1.4.2 Final reports may contain multiple analyses from a set of samples with the same type of analysis on a single report. - 16.1.4.3 Final reports may contain analytical information from several methods of analysis from the same sample. - Reports can be customized to virtually any client request or QAPP specific request.
 Not only can reports be customized, data can also be reported on a number of different spreadsheets or databases (i.e., Excel) and transmitted electronically.